ggracelii/grace_suli/benchmark/README.md

 ## Validation and Timing
 Each executable:
 - Validates the correctness of the AllReduce result.
-- Reports min, max, and average timing across all ranks.g
+- Reports min, max, and average timing across all ranks.